 DOCUMENT DETAILS

-Letter of Intent/Motivation Letter Although the letter of intent is usually not a requirement, some programs may require you to write a personal statement about your motivation, skills, goals with the program and university, and so on.
+Letter of Intent/Motivation LetterAlthough the letter of intent is not always a requirement, some programs may require you to write a personal statement about your motivation, skills, goals for the program and university, and related topics.
 Writing a letter of intent is a way to showcase who you are as an individual.
 This is your chance to prove to the admissions committee that you have a clear educational goal you want to attain.
-One great tip we can recommend is to incorporate your academic goals into the university’s mission.
+One helpful tip is to connect your academic goals to the university’s mission or the program’s learning outcomes.

-Standardized Tests Standardized test scores are often left optional for the applicants since the main requirements include the academic transcript of the student.
-However, for applicants who have already taken several standardized tests, it can be a wise idea to submit them with your application.
-Universities accept several tests from applicants, such as the ACT, SAT, International Baccalaureate Diploma Program, Pearson International Advanced Levels for undergraduate students, and GRE or GMAT for postgraduate applications.
-For standardized test minimum score requirements, you should visit the program-specific requirements for admission.
-For reference, Monash University’s Bachelor in Business requires academic standardizations including ACT, SAT, and GCE A Level and the University of Melbourne’s Master in Business Administration requires A GMAT/GMAT Focus Edition or GRE score.
+Standardized TestsStandardized test scores are often optional for applicants because the main requirements usually include academic transcripts and proof of previous qualifications.
+However, for applicants who have already taken standardized tests, submitting them may strengthen the application if the program accepts them.
+Universities may consider several tests or qualifications from applicants, such as the ACT, SAT, International Baccalaureate Diploma Program, Pearson International Advanced Levels for undergraduate students, and GRE or GMAT for some postgraduate applications.
+For standardized test minimum score requirements, you should visit the program-specific admission page.
+For reference, the University of Melbourne’s Master of Business Administration generally asks applicants to provide a GMAT/GMAT Focus Edition or GRE score, with listed exemptions.

-Curriculum Vitae Submitting your academic CV can tell more about your application and background, especially for postgraduate applications.
-In your CV, include your research interests, previous research activities, any internship experience, and similar academic qualifications you have completed.
-For some programs, a CV can also be a requirement, like at the University of Melbourne’s Master in Business Administration, so make sure you read the requirements carefully before submitting your application.
+Curriculum VitaeSubmitting your academic CV can tell the admissions office more about your application and background, especially for postgraduate applications.
+In your CV, include your research interests, previous research activities, internship experience, and similar academic qualifications you have completed.
+For some programs, a CV can also be a requirement, such as at the University of Melbourne’s Master of Business Administration, so make sure you read the requirements carefully before submitting your application.

-Academic References Including one or two references to your application can help the admission office better understand your profile, skills, and performance from an experienced person’s point of view.
-When selecting a referee, make sure you choose scholars or employers you have worked with so that they can share details about your skill set.
-Receiving a reply from your recommenders can take longer than planned, so we encourage you to inform your referees and request their contribution as early as possible.
+Academic ReferencesIncluding one or two references in your application can help the admissions office better understand your profile, skills, and performance from an experienced person’s point of view.
+When selecting a referee, choose scholars or employers you have worked with so that they can share details about your skill set.
+Receiving a reply from your recommenders can take longer than planned, so we encourage you to inform your referees and request their support as early as possible.

 Key Facts for Applying to Australian Universities

-1. The High Number of International students
+1. The High Number of International Students

 2. The Higher Education System in Australia